PeakyHell/personal-website-docs/algorithms/adt.md

 - The first element that can be removed (pop) is the last one that was inserted (push)
 - No element can be removed if the stack is empty

+The content of this documentation is highly inspired by the 2023-2024 course notes from UCLouvain's "LINFO1103 - Introduction à l'algorithmique"

 ### Specification

 ```python